jackyhuynh/SecurityTesting/security-testing-research-paper.md

-# Security Testing and Cyber-Security: Simulated Man in The Middle Attack and Prevention
+# Security Testing and Cyber-Security: Use Case Simulated Man in The Middle Attack and Prevention

 ## Author:
 - Truc Huynh